ISISNeutronMuon/MDANSE/MDANSE/README.md

 ## Version information

-This is the first release of MDANSE 2.0.0.
+This is MDANSE 2.0.1.
+The main change since the original release is the improved vector generation scheme.

 > [!NOTE]
 > Considering the large number of different MD engines and analysis types,